Child Custody Lawyers In Birmingham

 Child custody issues are often the most complicated part of a divorce.
 Many parents struggle to find a compromise that works within what they both believe is in the best interests of their children without the intervention of skilled child custody lawyers.
 Other times, families who have completed the divorce process may wish to modify their child custody agreement due to unforeseen circumstances that have caused drastic changes in their lives.
 Whatever your situation may be, our experienced team can help you seek the best outcome for your family.

-By calling our child custody lawyers today at (248) 723-1600, you take the first step toward ensuring your child’s best interests are upheld.
+By calling our child custody lawyers today at (248) 975-7386, you take the first step toward ensuring that your child’s best interests are upheld.
 Serving counties of Oakland, Macomb, Wayne, Washtenaw, Livingston, Monroe, Genesee, Lapeer, and St. Clair.

 Consultations are available in-person and by phone for FREE.